PostHog/posthog.com/contents/tutorials/free-hotjar-alternative.md

 > Session Recordings do not currently count towards your free event limit and there is no limit on the number of recordings you can capture on any pricing tier.

-## Step 2: Disable autocapture (optional)
+## Step 2: Enable event capture

 ![free hotjar alternative - disable auto](../images/tutorials/hotjar-alternative/disable-autocapture.png)

+We strongly recommend enabling PostHog's autocapture feature to make sure you get the most out of Session Recording and that common events, such as pageviews, are automatically ingested.
+You can then analyse these events and filter Session Recordings for them, combining the capabilities of Hotjar with a product analytics platform.

-PostHog can automatically capture many types of events, such as pageviews, pageleaves or [feature flag](/docs/user-guides/feature-flags) calls.
-This is achieved via a snippet found in your Project Settings, which must be added just above the `</head>` tag in your website HTML.
-This snippet also enables you to capture custom events.
+To start capturing events you must add the snippet found in your Project Settings page above the `</head>` tag in your website HTML.
+This snippet also enables you to capture custom events which may be unique to your product.

-Autocaptured events count towards your total number of events, so if you wish to stay within your free allowance then it may be best to [disable autocapture](https://posthog.com/docs/integrate/client/js#config).

-Users who opt out of capturing _any_ events will not be able to record sessions as, while session recordings do not count towards your allowance of free events, each recording does generate at least one event.
+You can [disable autocapture](https://posthog.com/docs/integrate/client/js#config) separately if you only wish to capture custom events, but doing so will greatly limit your ability to filter Session Recordings or to analyze product usage.
+You cannot opt out of capturing any events, as while while session recordings do not count towards your allowance of free events, each recording does generate at least one event.

-> Disabling autocapture will mean you can only track custom events which you have defined within PostHog, and will greatly limit your ability to analyze product usage.

 ## Step 3: Enable Session Recording & Heatmaps